DrK-Lo/MVP-offsets/01_src/README.md

 Code used to autonomously process output from the MVP Project simulations.
 Code is assumed to be run in the order presented here; in some cases downstream code depends on files created from upstream execution.

-This pipeline assumes all files from a particular seed are in the same folder given as input arguments to .py scripts.
+This pipeline assumes all files from a particular seed are in the same folder given as input arguments to .py scripts (i.e., `slimdir`).
 Scripts then create a directory structure for output as follows:

 ```